Total variation error bounds for geometric approximation: Introduction

 \section{Introduction}

-The exponential and geometric distributions are convenient and accurate approximations in a wide variety of complex settings involving rare events, extremes, and waiting times.
-The difficulty in obtaining explicit error bounds for these approximations beyond an elementary setting is discussed in the preface of \cite{Aldous1989}, where the author also points out a lack of such results.
-Recently, \cite{Pekoz2009} developed a framework to obtain error bounds for the Kolmogorov and Wasserstein distance metrics between the exponential distribution and a distribution of interest.
-The main ingredients there are Stein's method (see \cite{Ross2007} for an introduction) along with the equilibrium distribution from renewal theory.
-Due to the flexibility of Stein's method and the close connection between the exponential and geometric distributions, it is natural to attempt to use similar techniques to obtain bounds for the (stronger) total variation distance metric between the geometric distribution and an integer supported distribution.
-The purpose of this paper is to obtain such bounds having application in both situations where exponential approximation is and is not available.
+The exponential and geometric distributions are convenient and accurate approximations in a wide variety of complex settings involving rare events, extremes and waiting times.
+The difficulty in obtaining explicit error bounds for these approximations beyond elementary settings is discussed in the preface of~\cite{Aldous1989}, where the author also points out a lack of such results.
+Recently, Pek{\"o}z and R{\"o}llin~\cite{Pekoz2009} developed a framework to obtain error bounds for the Kolmogorov and Wasserstein distance metrics between the exponential distribution and a distribution of interest.
+The main ingredients there are Stein's method (see~\cite{Ross2011,Ross2007} for introductions) along with the equilibrium distribution from renewal theory.
+Due to the flexibility of Stein's method and the close connection between the exponential and geometric distributions, it is natural to attempt to use similar techniques to obtain bounds for the stronger total variation distance metric between the geometric distribution and an integer supported distribution.

-There are, however, some major complications that arise in trying to carry over approaches for the exponential to the geometric and the stronger total variation metric.
-To see this, we will first discuss the relationship between our results for approximation by the geometric distribution and the body of literature devoted to approximation by the exponential distribution (see \cite{Pekoz2009} and references therein).
-For our purposes, the most pertinent previous efforts focus on determining $\dk(\law(Z),\law(W))$, where $Z$ is an exponential random variable with rate one and $W$ is a mean one random variable; for random variables $U$ and $V$, we define the Kolmogorov distance by \be \dk(\law(U),\law(V)) := \sup_x |\IP(U\leq x)-\IP(V\leq x)|. \ee